pyOpenSci/pyopensci.github.io/_posts/2023-03-22-demystifying-python-packaging.md

 ## A Python packaging guide for scientists

 In creating this guide, I talked with scientific Python tool maintainers, folks from [PYPA](https://www.pypa.io/en/latest/), [scientific python](https://scientific-python.org/) and maintainers of core packages (such as Flit, Hatch, Poetry and PDM) to get insights into common workflows, common challenges and tools that folks are using.
-Everyone reviewed the content atleast once.
+This guide has been a true example of community-driven content.

-The packaging chapter alone had over 200 comments to address in round 1 of reviews.
-And another 200+ in round 2.
+The packaging chapter alone had over [200 comments to address in round 1](https://github.com/pyOpenSci/python-package-guide/pull/55)of reviews.
+And another [200+ in round 2 of review](https://github.com/pyOpenSci/python-package-guide/pull/55).

 Sometimes the discussions got tense.
 People have strong opinions about packaging approaches.
 Also, not everyone agrees on the best technical approaches.
 But even more interesting is that many involved knew something about some of the tools but often that was based on word of mouth or a quick glance at documentation. (this is largely because tools are evolving quickly)